 Oral and maxillofacial surgeons are experts at managing and treating facial trauma injuries.
-Whether you experience a minor injury that we can treat at our office or a more serious injury that requires hospital care, the surgeons at Hill & Ioppolo Oral and Facial Surgeons of Lubbock are experts at repairing facial injuries of all kinds.
-In fact, both Dr. Steven Hill and Dr. Robert Ioppolo are on staff at local hospitals to help with facial trauma injuries and reconstructive surgery.
+Whether you experience a minor injury that we can treat at our office or a more serious injury that requires hospital care, Dr. Robert Ioppolo at Hill & Ioppolo Oral and Facial Surgeons of Lubbock is an expert at repairing facial injuries of all kinds.
+In fact, Dr. Ioppolo is on staff at local hospitals to help with facial trauma injuries and reconstructive surgery.

 Types of Facial Injury Treatment

 Oral and maxillofacial surgeons undergo years of hospital-based training to treat facial injuries.
 Below are a few of the most common injuries an oral surgeon might treat: